 Coach Anaya realizes the need and opportunity for young players to learn life lessons through the game.
 Growing up and now raising his family in Chicago's Pilsen neighborhood keeps Coach Anaya sharp in knowing what it takes to get maximum performance from his players by encouraging steady improvement, extremely hard work, and smart court sense.
 Coach Alex Anaya steadily improved his Cristo Rey Jesuit High School varsity teams each season by drilling fundamentals, teamwork, and conditioning, and is the winningest coach in the school's history.
 Anaya also has an impressive playing career behind him.
 He first developed his work ethic and passion for the game while playing point guard for the Eagles of Benito Juarez Community Academy in Pilsen, then went on to play at Chicago's Truman College, followed by a very successful and accolade-filled 15-year stint leading his team in the Hispanic Basketball Association.
 Coach Anaya has developed youth basketball programs and loves to volunteer his time contributing to Chicago's youth.

 Matt Duhig is a task-master on the court who enjoys bringing the best out of his players.
 B.E.S.T.
 Basketball is one of Matt's coaching duties as he also leads the boys' varsity St. John Berchmans in Logan Square on Chicago's North Side.
 Coach Duhig has basketball in his blood and stepped into his first coaching role when he was a student at St. Ignatius College Prep.
 He was a driving force on the coaching staff for a varsity grammar school team that used all 10 boys in their 8th grade class to beat teams from across the city and northern Indiana and go on to a 72-3 win-loss record.
 Matt earned a bachelor’s degree from Purdue University and a master’s degree from Roosevelt University.
 He still plays competitive basketball in Chicago while working in a real estate investment firm.

 Coach Hurley started coaching due to the positive impact he experienced from youth coaches while growing up.
 Using the life lessons and instruction he learned from each of them, he enjoys teaching the game of basketball to youth players today, passing along the knowledge and wisdom youth sports has to offer to all participants.

 Coach Lee joins B.E.S.T.
-Basketball with a strong background in sports, leadership and service.
+Basketball Chicago with a strong background in sports, leadership, and service.
 Drew has been involved with organized sports both as a player and a coach throughout his life and understands the valuable life lessons that can be learned through sports.
 These lessons have helped Drew overcome many obstacles to be successful both inside and outside the classroom.

-As a doctor, Drew sees the direct impact that sports can have on health and encourages staying active and eating healthy from a young age in order to establish healthy habits for the rest of life.
-Drew's coaching philosophy is to try your best and never give up, because effort and perserverence are two things that no one can take away from you, regardless of the outcome of the game.
+As a doctor, Drew sees the direct impact that sports can have on health and encourages staying active and eating healthily from a young age in order to establish healthy habits for the rest of life.
+Drew's coaching philosophy is to try your best and never give up, because effort and perseverence are two things that no one can take away from you, regardless of the outcome of the game.

-Coach Lee is excited to be an integral leader at B.E.S.T.
-Basketball, and he brings a strong sports, academic, and professional background.
+Coach Joseph Lee is excited to be an integral leader at B.E.S.T.
+Basketball Chicago, and he brings a strong sports, academic, and professional background.
 Joseph was a varsity letterman and on the academic All-City Team at Chicago’s prestigious and demanding Northside College Preparatory High School.
 He excelled in the classroom, in his church community, and on the athletic field.
 His golf accomplishments include being a 4 time city champion and state tournament qualifier, and his basketball accomplishments include helping his team win the Blue North Conference.

 Joseph loves coaching our next generation of successful student-athletes and is proud to call B.E.S.T.
-Basketball an organization he believes in and gives his time to.
+Basketball Chicago an organization he believes in and gives his time to.

-Coach Matt Shrake began coaching youth sports in Minnesota when he was in high school and college in the 1980's and continues to love building and developing strong players and strong teams.
+Coach Matt Shrake began coaching youth sports in Minnesota while in high school and college in the 1980's and continues to love building and developing strong players and strong teams.
 He has coached high school and youth basketball and baseball in Chicago since 1996.
 He is dedicated to teaching the game of basketball "the right way".
 Coach Shrake learned the art of coaching from his father, a high school coach in Minnesota.